dbt-labs/docs.getdbt.com/website/docs/docs/deploy/cloud-ci-job.md

 After completing the dbt run, dbt Cloud will update the pull request in GitHub, GitLab, or Azure DevOps with a status message indicating the results of the run.
 The status message will state whether the models and tests ran successfully or not.
 You can enable a setting in your git provider that makes "successful pull request checks" a requirement to merge code.
 And finally, once the pull request is closed or merged, dbt Cloud will delete the temporary schema from your <Term id="data-warehouse" />.

-Note: dbt Cloud may not drop the temporary schema from your data warehouse if your project has database / schema customization via the [`generate_database_name`](/docs/build/custom-databases#generate_database_name) / [`generate_schema_name`](/docs/build/custom-schemas#how-does-dbt-generate-a-models-schema-name) macros.
-For more info, refer to [Temp PR schema limitations](/docs/deploy/cloud-ci-job#temp-pr-schema-limitations).
+dbt Cloud may not drop the temporary schema from your data warehouse if your project has database / schema customization via the [`generate_database_name`](/docs/build/custom-databases#generate_database_name) / [`generate_schema_name`](/docs/build/custom-schemas#how-does-dbt-generate-a-models-schema-name) macros.
+For more information, refer to [Temp PR schema limitations](/docs/deploy/cloud-ci-job#temp-pr-schema-limitations).

 ### GitHub pull request example